realcletusola/cletusola/README.md

 - 👋 Hi, I’m @cletusola
 - 👀 I’m interested in ...
-Software Development, System and Network Security, Project Management.
+Project Management, Software Engineering, AI.
 - 🌱 I’m currently learning ...
-Necessary skills needed for my personal and professional growth.
+Mobile app development.
 - 💞️ I’m looking to collaborate on ...
 All projects I can contribute to.
 - 📫 How to reach me ...
 Please check my profile.